simonboisset/typed-locale/README.md

 - [x] Strict type checking for variables
 - [x] Default translation for missing key
 - [x] Pluralization
+- [ ] Scoped translation with nested object
 - [ ] Improved type inference and auto-completion for variables

 Feel free to open an issue or pull request if you have any idea or suggestion.